-Once in Braga, we decided to go directly to Bom Jesus do Monte, the main reason of our trip there.
-It lies in Tenões in the outskirts of Braga town on a mountain with impressive staircase.
+Once in Braga, we decided to go directly to Bom Jesus do Monte, the main reason for our trip there.
+It lies in Tenões in the outskirts of Braga town on a mountain with an impressive staircase.
 Braga was said to be the oldest archdiocese in the country and probably one of the oldest in the world.
-It was perfect since the bus stop was conveniently located just outside the train station (Rotunda Estação I) and it showed on the monitor when and which bus is arriving.
+It was perfect as the bus stop was conveniently located just outside the train station (Rotunda Estação I) and it showed on the monitor when and which bus is arriving.
 We took the bus (Linha 2- Destino, Bom Jesus and it cost 1.60€) which was pretty empty and it brought us directly to the foot of Bom Jesus do Monte.
-Besides us there was only one Chinese tourist.
-I didn't want to hike up the 116 meters high baroque stairway, which is basically a tourist attraction in itself, so we had to wait for about 15 minutes for the funicular that just gone up a minute we step out of the bus.
-The funicular is interesting enough as it is the oldest of its kind in the world.
+Besides us, there was only one Chinese tourist.
+I didn't want to hike up the 116 meters high baroque stairway, which is basically a tourist attraction in itself, so we had to wait for about 15 minutes for the funicular that just gone up a moment we step out of the bus.
+The funicular is impressive enough as it is the oldest of its kind in the world.
 Built in 1882, it races up the 300-meter slope in just three minutes.
-It is run on a water counterbalancing system where it fills with water to counter the weight of the opposite car, causing it to fall towards the bottom where the water is then let out and then the cycle is reversed.
+It is run on a counterbalancing water system where it fills with water to counter the weight of the opposing car, causing it to fall towards the bottom where the water is then let out, and then the cycle is reversed.

 Arriving at the top, we were right in the mist.
 The place looks even more surreal and exciting.
-Not often do you get to see a place such as that and in such a fantasy like atmosphere.
-The fog gave the place a different aura.
+Not often do you get to see a place such as that and in such a fantasy-like atmosphere.
+The fog gave the area a different ambience.
 You could then see only the silhouette of various statues and the church.
-After a hundred or so pictures, we moved in to see the church but unfortunately we were whisked away after a minute since they are closing it, but there was a souvenir shop next to it where I also got a collectors coin of the place.
-We walked around and soon the fog let up, we climbed down the stairs and waited for our bus.
+After a hundred or so pictures, we moved in to see the church but unfortunately (again), we were whisked away after a minute since they are closing it, but there was a souvenir shop next to it where I also got a collectors coin of the place.
+We walked around and soon the fog let up, we descended the stairs and waited for our bus.
 Another interesting thing on the stairway are the fountains dedicated to The Five Senses where the water comes out of the different parts of the face (sight, smell, hearing, touch and taste).

-At the bottom back at the bus stop, there was no timetable but our guide book says that the bus runs regularly.
-We waited a bit and yes the bus arrived.
-We went down somewhere the city center.
-Looking from the bus, the city looked gray (it was raining) and didn't really look interesting for me so we decided to go look for the bus station and go directly to Guimarães.
+At the bottom back at the bus stop, there was no timetable, but our guidebook says that the bus runs regularly.
+We waited a bit, and yes the bus arrived.
+We went down somewhere the city centre.
+Looking from the bus, the city looked grey (it was raining) and didn't really seem promising to me, so we decided to go look for the bus station and went directly to Guimarães.

 We've already picked out a quick bus where the route takes only about half an hour.
 However, we were running late and threatened to miss the bus.
-The bus station in Braga, in such situation was not much of a help, because unlike the other bus stations in Portugal, it was more confusing (also not beautiful).
+The bus station in Braga, in such situation, was not much of help, because unlike the other bus stations in Portugal, it was more confusing (also not beautiful).
 It reminds me a bit of the bus stations in Manila.
-We were there in the hall with several counters of different bus lines with number of varying timetables but no monitors indicating which bus, which platform and destination.
-We asked at one counter and was surprised to know that it will take an hour to our intended destination.
+We were there in the hall with several counters of different bus lines with some varying timetables but no monitors indicating which bus, which platform and destination.
+We asked at one ticket counter and was surprised to know that it will take an hour to our intended destination.
 Then we went out and saw at the platform (another) bus leaving for Guimarães.
-We noted the bus and platform number, run back to the ticket counter, were told that we can get the ticket from the driver, run back to the bus and told we had to get our ticket at the counter.
+We noted the bus and platform number, run back to the ticket counter, were told that we can get the ticket from the driver, ran back to the bus and told again that we had to get our ticket at the counter.
 I thought I have a déjà-vu, only that I was fully aware that it happened to me before in Pasay City at the Victory Liner terminal.
 Hah!
-Well then we run again to the counter in the hall and asked for the tickets.
-It was the right bus and right counter now and fortunately the bus driver waited for us.
-It's a system that I have never understood - you have to have bought the ticket before, but usually you buy it at the counter and get on the bus or buy it from the driver.
-Anyway, the worst case scenario would have been like waiting at this shady bus station, got mugged (lol ) or going back to Porto then to Aveiro.
-But the latter option would have been alright.
-The ride at last with Rede Expressos (6€) was very pleasant and the bus was very comfortable.
+Well, then we ran again to the counter in the hall and asked for the tickets.
+It was the right bus and right counter now, and fortunately, the bus driver waited for us.
+It's a system that I have never understood - you have to have bought the ticket before, but usually, you buy it at the counter and get on the bus or buy it from the driver.
+Anyway, the worst case scenario would have been like waiting at this shady bus station, get mugged (lol ) or going back to Porto then to Aveiro.
+The latter option would have been alright.
+The ride at last with Rede Expressos (6€) was pleasant, and the bus was very comfortable.
 We arrived at our destination in no time.

 Unfortunately, it was rainy in Guimarães.
 We have chosen it because it is the European Capital of Culture 2012.
 Guimarães belongs to Braga district and once was the capital of the land.
 It is also referred to as the Cidade Berço or the cradle of the nation, the birthplace of the Portuguese nationality".
-From the central bus station it then goes uphill where you start from the old town, which is by the way a UNESCO's World Heritage Site, to the other two main attractions, the Castelo and Paço Ducal (Paço dos Duques de Bragança) both located at the top of the mountain.
+From the central bus station, it then goes uphill where you start from the old town, which is, by the way, a UNESCO's World Heritage Site, to the other two main attractions, the Castelo and Paço Ducal (Paço dos Duques de Bragança) both located at the top of the mountain.
 We first went into the paço ducal and was ushered into a modern art installation.
-It was a clever idea of presentation in an old norman-burgundian ducal palace.
-Afterwards, we went to see the castle but it started to rain again.
-It was already a bit late again so we decided to walk back to the town center and back to the train station.
-The train station was way farther than the town and the intermittent rain keeps on disrupting our walk.
+It was a clever idea of presentation in an old Norman-Burgundian ducal palace.
+Afterwards, we went to see the castle, but it started to rain again.
+It was already a bit late, so we decided to walk back to the town centre and back to the train station.
+The train station was way farther than the town, and the intermittent rain keeps on disrupting our walk.
 We've been walking for a while and thought we lost our way.
-Fortunately there was a lady police officer and we've asked in a few Portuguese words we knew.
-She tried to explain in her broken English but somehow we understood that we're basically on the right track.
+Fortunately, there was a lady police officer, and we've asked in a few Portuguese words we knew.
+She tried to explain in her broken English, but somehow we understood that we're basically on the right track.
 Then a few moments later we've asked another person on the street and well it was confirmed that it was the right direction.